 In order to use the FMECA or the FTA for operational diagnostics or fault isolation purposes for complex, critical, large-scale or complex systems, the system integrator would need to institute more collaborative and comprehensive diagnostic engineering processes.
 Traditional design development processes would need to do much more than simply “incorporate” each FMECA for each independent design included in the complex, critical or large-scale systems.

 Furthermore, Reliability Engineers do not always use the same tools or approaches in their performing of the FMEA, FMECA or FTA analyses.
-As such, it should be expected that these design assessment products will be produced at the same level of comprehensiveness or expertise as readied for fielded product “integration”, is simply not possible with the traditional approaches or tools.
+As such, it should be expected that these design assessment products will not be produced at the same level of comprehensiveness or expertise in preparing for fielded product “integration”, regardless which traditional approaches or reliability tools are preferred.

 At some point, the bottom-up describing of component failure effects (and their respective severities) within the FMECAs will then rise to a level of design hierarchy whereby the combined failure effects at the fielded product’s integrated system’s level becomes obscured.
 This is where the “other RE’s” come in – those Reliability Engineers that work the FTA’s, which are typically at a different level of expertise than those who are working or describing the lower-level primary failure effects.
 Knowing the “diagnostic” impact of BIT test coverage, at the integrated systems’ level, is not a strong suit for the FTA assessment product.
 The FTA is NOT a replacement for diagnostic engineering, nor is the FTA a wise substitute for advanced diagnostics engineering tools.